Kelvin Abrefa

-Kelvin Opoku Abrefa (born 9 December 2003) is a professional footballer who plays as a defender for club Reading.
+Kelvin Opoku Abrefa (born 9 December 2003) is a professional footballer who plays as a defender for Forest Green Rovers, on loan from club Reading.
 Born in Italy, he is a youth international for Ghana.

 Club career

 Abrefa made his professional debut for Reading, coming on in the 87th minute for Tom Holmes in a 3–2 EFL Championship loss to Coventry City on 12 February 2022.

 On 25 March 2022, Abrefa signed his first professional contract with Reading on a contract until the summer of 2024.
 He scored his first goal for the club on 7 January 2023 in a FA Cup match against Watford when his looping cross from the right wing flew over the opposing goalkeeper and went in off the far post.

 Following the conclusion of the 2023–24 season, Abrefa signed a new two-year contract to remain with the Royals on 27 June 2024.
+Following the conclusion of the 2025–26 season, Abrefa extended his contract with Reading for another two years.

+On 4 September 2026, Abrefa had joined Forest Green Rovers on a three-month loan deal.

 International career

 Born in Italy to Ghanaian parents and growing up in England, Abrefa was eligible to represent all three at international level.
 Abrefa was called up to the Ghana U20 team for the first time in May 2022, for the 2022 Maurice Revello Tournament.
 Abrefa went on to make his debut for them on 2 June 2022 against Indonesia U19.